Comprehensive Guide on How to Take Off Wiper Blades

 What should I do if my wipers are still streaking after replacement?

-Yes, if your wipers are streaking, check for dirt on the windshield or the blades themselves, and ensure the correct size and type of wiper blades are installed.
+If your wipers are streaking, check for dirt on the windshield or the blades.
+Also, make sure you have the right size and type of wiper blades installed.

 How can I tell if my wiper blades are the right size for my vehicle?